RMRRailfanner/Group-Participation-Guidelines/README.md

 Advertising: While advertising is permitted, promotional content must adhere to our community standards of respect and civility.

 **SECURITY & PRIVACY:
-To ensure the safety and privacy of our members, certain guidelines regarding personal information and digital security are in place:**
+To ensure the safety and privacy of our members, certain guidelines regarding personal information and digital security are in place, including:**

 Privacy Protection: We do not allow the sharing or solicitation of personal information, including:
 * Sharing of others' personal details